Presentation materials, session recordings, and certificates of participation are available below.

 How to Help Your Special Education Teachers Honor and Empower All Students with Behavioral Expectations

 If you’re looking for effective ways your teachers can foster genuinely equitable and inclusive learning environments, then this session is for you.
-Andratesha Fritzgerald will start by exploring how behavioral expectations can create equitable and inclusive learning environments.
-We’ll examine the power of choice, empowerment, and the restorative practices as intentionally antiracist actions will equip teachers and providers with insight that invites all students to powerful positions by honoring their identity, culture, and learning needs.
+Andratesha Fritzgerald starts by exploring how behavioral expectations can create equitable and inclusive learning environments.
+We examine the power of choice, empowerment, and the restorative practices as intentionally antiracist actions will equip teachers and providers with insight that invites all students to powerful positions by honoring their identity, culture, and learning needs.
 You’ll learn:

 Three Shifts that Administrators Can Implement to Accelerate Learning for Students with Disabilities

-Did you notice that the pandemic disrupted learning for all students, but especially for students with disabilities?
-In this session, Nathan Levenson will share three common-sense, yet not commonplace, strategies for helping students with disabilities catch up academically.
+In this session, Nathan Levenson shares three common-sense, yet not commonplace, strategies for helping students with disabilities catch up academically.
 Pre-pandemic, these shifts helped close the general education – special education achievement gap by 40 points in some districts and drove 2 years of growth in just one year in others.
 Coincidentally, it’s what many students need post-pandemic as well.
-By attending this session, you’ll learn:
+By watching this session, you’ll learn:

 The Special Education Administrator’s Guide to Implementing More Inclusive Practices